15.4 C

 $ find /tmp -type d -empty

 This command will list all empty folders residing inside the /tmp directory.
-You can use this to find empty folders in any other directory and can also delete them if you want like you did earlier.
+You can use this to find empty folders in any other directory and delete them, as you did earlier.

 27. Find All Hidden Folders in The System